minprog/info/welkom/install/uv/index.md

 A **package** is a collection of Python code written by other people that you can reuse in your own programs.

 Instead of writing everything from scratch, you install packages that solve common problems.

-For example, packages can help you:

-- make web requests
-- work with data
-- create graphs
-- build applications

-### Common packages

 Here are some widely used packages you may encounter: